 Linux history Command with Examples

-The history command in Linux is a tool that displays a list of commands used in the terminal session. history allows users to reuse any listed command without retyping.
+The history command in Linux displays a list of commands used in a terminal session. history allows users to reuse any listed command without retyping.

 This tutorial explains how the history command works and different ways to use it.